 No matter who is looking at the glass, the amount of water in the glass is the same, so what could possibly account for people seeing things differently?
 Is not the human eye basically constructed the same in all humans?
-The color of our eye doesn’t change what we see; the shape of our eye doesn’t change what we see; nor does the gender of our eye change what we see.
+The color of our eye doesn’t change what we see; the shape of our eye doesn’t change what we see; and the gender of our eye does not change what we see.

 What, then, does cause us to see what should be the same thing, in different ways?